FrankkC24/mariadb-optimization-script/README.md

 Note: For InnoDB tables, `OPTIMIZE TABLE` is translated into a table recreation, which can take time for large tables.

-## Requirements

-- Bash shell
-- MariaDB client installed on the system
-- User with sufficient privileges to run the script (`SELECT` and `OPTIMIZE` permissions)

 ## Installation

 1. Clone this repository: